-Due to the current size and nature of the existing Board and the magnitude of the Company's operations, the Board does not consider that the Company will gain any benefit from individual Board committees and that its resources would be better utilised in other areas as the Board is of the strong view that at this stage the experience and skill set of the current Board is sufficient to perform these roles.
+Due to the current size and nature of the existing Board and the magnitude of the Company's operations as a Listed Investment Company, a number of the recommendations below are difficult to adopt in full.
+Whilst the company does have an Audit & Risk Committee, the Board considers the Company will not gain any benefit from other individual Board committees and that its resources would be better utilised in other areas.
+The Board is of the strong view that the experience and skill set of the current Board is sufficient to perform these roles.
 Under the Company's Board Charter, the duties that would ordinarily be assigned to individual committees are currently carried out by the full Board under the written terms of reference for those committees.

-The Company's Corporate Governance Plan is available on the Company's website at 21 August 2017.
+The Company's Corporate Governance Plan is available on the Company's website at www.westoz.com.

-RECOMMENDATIONS (3RD EDITION) COMPLY EXPLANATION Principle 1: Lay solid foundations for management and overs sight Recommendation 1.1 A listed entity should have and disclose a charter which sets out the respective roles and responsibilities of the Board, the Chair and management, and includes a description of those matters expressly reserved to the Board and those delegated to management.
-YES The Company has adopted a Board Charter that sets out the specific roles and responsibilities of the Board, the Chair and management and includes a description of those matters expressly reserved to the Board and those delegated to management.
-The Board Charter sets out the specific responsibilities of the
+RECOMMENDATIONS (3RD EDITION) COMPLY EXPLANATION Principle 1: Lay solid foundations for management and overs sight Recommendation 1.1 A listed entity should have and disclose a charter which sets out the respective roles and responsibilities of the Board, the Chair and management, and includes a description of those matters expressly reserved to the The Company has adopted a Board Charter that sets out the specific roles and responsibilities of the Board, the Chair and management and includes a description of those matters expressly reserved to the Board and those delegated to management.